 FIGURE AND TABLE LEGENDS:

 Figure 1: Live imaging and analyzing the inflorescence SAM of Arabidopsis.
-A and B. optical orthogonal (Orth) and transverse (Trans) section views of middle plane of the same SAM, PI stain (purple).
+A and B. optical orthogonal (Orth) and transverse (Trans) section views of middle plane of the same SAM, PI (propidium iodide) stain (purple).
 C. a 3D projection of the same SAM, PI stain (gray).
 D. depth color coding of the 3D projection, with blue indicating the top surface layer and red representing the deepest layer.
-Cell walls were stained with propidium iodide (PI).
+Cell walls were stained with PI.
 Scale bars: 20 µm (A, B); 50 µm (C, D).

 Figure 2: Live imaging and analyzing the vegetative SAM of tomato.
 A and B. optical orthogonal (Orth) and transverse (Trans) section views of middle plane of the same SAM.
 C. a 3D projection of the same SAM.
 D. depth color coding of the 3D projection, with blue indicating the top surface layer and red representing the deepest layer.
-Cell walls were stained with propidium iodide (PI).
+Cell walls were stained with PI.
 Scale bars: 20 µm (A, B); 50 µm (C, D).

 Figure 3: Live imaging and analyzing the vegetative SAM of soybean.
 A. an optical orthogonal (Orth) section view of the middle plane of the vegetative SAM.
 B. a 3D projection of the same SAM.
 C. depth color coding of the 3D projection, with blue indicating the top surface layer and red representing the deepest layer.
-Cell walls were stained with propidium iodide (PI).
+Cell walls were stained with PI.
 Scale bars: 20 µm (A); 50 µm (B, C).
 Arrow: leaf primordium.

 Video 1: 3D rotation of the Arabidopsis inflorescence meristem in Figure 1.